Hunter Richard, Teen Who Had MAGA Hat Stolen, Was Making Racist Remarks Before Incident, Witness Claims

-The teenager whose “Make America Great Again” (MAGA) hat was stolen by an assailant who cursed at him and threw a drink at him was making racist remarks before the incident, according to an witness who asked to remain anonymous.
+The teenager whose “Make America Great Again” (MAGA) hat was stolen by an assailant who cursed at him and threw a drink at him was making racist remarks before the incident, according to a witness who asked to remain anonymous.

-As WFAA-TV (Dallas) reports, the unidentified witness says the viral video of the assault doesn’t tell the whole story.
+As WFAA-TV reports, the unidentified witness says the viral video of the assault doesn’t tell the whole story.

 As you may know, Hunter Richard, 16, was at a San Antonio Whataburger, enjoying a meal with some friends, when a man, later identified as Kimo Jimenez, allegedly cursed at him, threw a drink at him, and then ripped Hunter’s MAGA hat from his head, pulling out a few hairs in the process.